denoland/deno/Docs.md

 This design circumvents a plethora of complexity spawned by package management software, centralized code repositories, and superfluous file formats.

+## Browser compatibility

+The subset of Deno programs which are written completely in JavaScript and do not import the special `"deno"` module, ought to also be able to be run in a modern web browser without change.

 ## Useful command line flags

 V8 has many many command-line flags, that you can see with `--v8-options`.
 Here